ahmedkaludi/accelerated-mobile-pages/readme.txt

 == Changelog ==

+= 1.0.76.14 (22nd April 2021) =
+* Improvements: Added an option to add Schema Pro FAQ in AMP #4956
+* Improvements: Added support for the audio from the Pennews Theme #4576
+* Improvements: Added Getty Images embed Compatibility #4188
+* Improvements: Added an option to move the search bar top and bottom. #4748
+* Improvements: Added an option for autoplay in slider module of AMP pagebuilder #3859
+* Improvements: Added an option to remove Site navigation element schema #4583
+* Improvements: Added related posts after the last post for infinity scroll posts in AMP layout #4652
+* Fixed: Call to undefined method MCI_Footnotes_Convert error #4993
+* Fixed: Search bar close icon is hidden behind the admin navigation bar #4991
+* Fixed: AMP menu automatically scrolls down to bottom in Design three #4967

 = 1.0.76.13 (19th April 2021) =
 * Improvements: Added an option to preserve original permalinks in mobile redirection #4207
 * Improvements: Added an option to add moderation tool for the Facebook comments #4485